Title

 An executive order in the Philippines restructures the Bureau of Internal Revenue to enhance tax administration and enforcement capabilities, with the aim of increasing revenue collection and achieving fiscal stability during the Asian economic crisis.

-The President appoints these officials upon the recommendation of the Commissioner and the approval of the Secretary of Finance.
+They are appointed by the President upon the recommendation of the Commissioner and approval of the Secretary of Finance.

-Redeployment shall not result in any diminution in rank or compensation and must comply with Civil Service laws and rules.
+Yes.
+Redeployment under the structural realignment shall not result in diminution in rank and compensation of existing personnel and must take into account pertinent Civil Service laws and rules.

 Analyze Cases Smarter, Faster